7 creative ways to come up with a down payment

 It would be so much easier to buy the house of your dreams if you didn’t need cash down.
 Whether you’re saving for your first mortgage at five per cent down, or an uninsured mortgage at 20 per cent down, that’s a whole lot of money for most of us to come up with.
 And it often surprises new home buyers.

-When you're ready to buy, you'll know what your mortgage will cost with ATB's mortgages.
+When you're ready to buy, you can shop for a mortgage rate that works for you.
 But you may still need a little help to come up with that initial down payment.
-Here are seven ideas to start you thinking about where that money could come from:
+Here are seven ideas of where that money could come from:

 1. Turn sippings into savings

-That latte or lunch that you buy every day may add up to thousands of dollars over the long run.
+Your everyday latte or take-out lunch may add up to thousands of dollars over the long run.
 Cut back on routine luxuries to accelerate your saving—especially if you start early and have time on your side.
 Better yet, why not earn interest on your savings?
 ATB Tax Free Saver Account (TFSA) pays you a premium interest rate and allows you to grow your savings tax free.

 2. Be your own banker